batanoffs/e-books/README.md

 -   **cloudinaryConfig()**: This function returns the configuration for Cloudinary.
 -   **errorHandler(error, res)**: This function handles errors in the server.
 -   **parseError(error)**: This function takes in an `error` object and returns a new error object with a consistent structure.
 It is designed to handle different types of errors that can occur in an application.

+## 🚀 FUTURE Development:

+1. Update the featured logic based on model and integrate it with admin panel
+1. Research and integrate Speedy and Econt APIs for delivery
+1. Research and integrate location API of some sort for smooth user experience
+1. Create pages mentioned in the footer common questions about etc
+1. Maybe add blog articles functionality
+1. Implement vouchers and promotions discounts etc.
+1. Implement testing unit with ViTest, Playwright.
+Discuss coverage
+1. Create search logic
+1. Implement newsletter logic
+1. Research and implement forgotten password logic
+1. Decide on how much material ui components will be used (performance issues)
+1. Redesign/discuss business logic for buy now button and authentication

+## 📐Fixes and updates:

+-   [ ] fix issues with session expire and users
+-   [x] fix issues with cookies token for admins validation
+-   [x] fix server duplicate code - replace with already created utils
+-   [x] fix css warnings (low priority)
+-   [ ] fix issues with catalog items hover buttons
+-   [ ] fix issues with Menu component from Material UI for anchorEl property
+-   [x] update cart logic and think about state management issues for items and quantity
+-   [x] update carousels functionality buttons etc
+-   [x] update theme and reuseable code for scss and maybe react
+-   [ ] implement filters for Catalog Page
+-   [ ] update logic for checkout page
+-   [ ] add property for product type to each model schema of items/products